• Skip to primary navigation

 Can I use leftover crawfish tails for this?

 This is a perfect use for leftover crawfish boil tails.
-The flavor from the boiling spices adds a great dimension to the flavor profile and mixes well with the peppers in the cheese.
+The boiling spices add a great dimension to the flavor profile and pair well with the peppers in the cheese.

 Can I use pre-grated cheese?